MythicAgents/Athena/README.md

 - Standard
   - The smallest option.
 This contains just the base agent code, and can be executed on any machine where .NET 5 is already installed.
-  - File Size: 58kb
+  - File Size: 67kb
 - Self Contained
   - The largest option.
 This contains the base agent code, and the entire .NET 5 framework.
 This file will be very large, but will allow for the most compatibility and flexibility when operating.
+Compression shrinks this size down significantly.
-  - File Size: 60mb
+  - File Size: 63mb
-  - OpSec Note: Until .NET 6 is released, the full .NET 5 framework will be unzipped to a temporary folder to execute Athena.
-This will be resolved once .NET 6 is fully released.
+  - Compressed Size: 33mb
 - Self-Contained Trimmed
   - Medium option.
 This contains the baes agent code, and only the required .NET 5 framework libraries.
 This file is smaller than the regular self contained option, however at least for now, you lose the ability to reflectively load plugins.
 So you're pretty much limited to built-in commands, SOCKS5, and SMB support.
-  - OpSec Note: Until .NET 6 is released, the full .NET 5 framework will be unzipped to a temporary folder to execute Athena.
-This will be resolved once .NET 6 is fully released.
-  - File Size: 23mb
+  - File Size: 18mb
+  - Compressed Size: 12.4mb
 - NativeAOT
   - Alternative Medium option.
 NativeAOT is still in development for the .NET framework.
 This allows the entire payload to be statically compiled, however you lose the ability to reflectively load plugins.
 So you'll be limited to built-in commands, SOCKS5, and SMB support.
-  - File Size: 37mb
+  - File Size: 33.5mb
+  - Trim Size: 12.4mb

 ### AMSI
  - Athena does not come built-in with any AMSI bypass methods.
 This is left up to the operator to implement.